rahalnanayakkara/esp32-can-bus-display/README.md

-# esp32-can-bus-display
+# ESP32 CAN Bus Display

-Display engine parameters on a LCD via can bus
+Display engine parameters on a LCD via can bus using an ESP32